Skip to main content

 Synthesis/Separation with spectroscopy

 Students complete a practical synthesis or separation using the university laboratories and equipment.
-Students then analyse their synthesised compounds using Thin-layer chromatography (TLC), nuclear magnetic resonance (NMR), mass spectrometry and infrared (IR) spectrometry to deduce what they have made and check purity.
+Students then analyse their separated/synthesised compounds using thin layer chromatography (TLC) and infrared (IR) spectroscopy to deduce what they have made and check purity.

-This gives them the opportunity to experience new techniques which will not be available to them at school and allows them to perceive subjects from the post-16 syllabus in context.
+This gives them the opportunity to experience new techniques which may not be available to them at school and allows them to perceive subjects from the post-16 syllabus in context.

 Invite our student ambassadors to your school